 Office of the Sheriff

-The state law sets the qualifications for Sheriff as: not less than 21 years of age, be certified or eligible for certification by the Department of Public Safety Standards and Training, and have at least four years’ experience in law enforcement or two years post high school education, or any combination of experience and education for at least four years.
+The state law sets the qualifications for sheriff as: not less than 21 years of age, be certified or eligible for certification by the Department of Public Safety Standards and Training, and have at least four years of experience in law enforcement or two years post high school education, or any combination of experience and education for at least four years.

-All Sheriffs have full police authority in any county in Oregon when requested by another Sheriff.
-In this respect, these men have established great working rapport.
-The communication between the respective Sheriffs is effective, efficient, and a true service to the people of Oregon.
+All sheriffs have full police authority in any county in Oregon when requested by another sheriff.
+In this respect, these leaders have established great working rapport.
+The communication between the respective sheriffs is effective, efficient, and a true service to the people of Oregon.

 Sheriffs' Code of Ethics

-"As a law enforcement officer, my fundamental duty is to serve mankind; to safeguard lives and property; to protect innocent against deception, the weak against oppression or intimidation, and the peaceful against violence or disorder; and to respect the Constitutional rights of all men to liberty, equality, and justice.
+"As a law enforcement officer, my fundamental duty is to serve mankind, to safeguard lives and property, to protect innocent against deception, to protect the weak against oppression or intimidation, to protect the peaceful against violence or disorder, and to respect the Constitutional rights of all people to liberty, equality, and justice.

-I will keep my private life unsullied as an example to all; maintain courageous calm in the face of danger, scorn or ridicule; develop self-restraint; and be constantly mindful of the welfare of others, honest in thought and deed in both my personal and private life.
+I will keep my private life unsullied as an example to all.
+I will maintain courageous calm in the face of danger, scorn, or ridicule.
+I will develop self-restraint and be constantly mindful of the welfare of others.
+I will be honest in thought and deed in both my personal and private life.
 I will be exemplary in obeying the laws of the land and the regulations of my office.
 Whatever I see or hear of a confidential nature or what is confided to me in my official capacity will be kept ever secret unless revelation is necessary in the performance of my duty.

 I will never act officiously or permit personal feelings, prejudices, animosities, or friendships to influence my decisions.
-With no compromise for crime and with relentless prosecution of criminals, I will enforce the law courteously and appropriately without fear or favor, malice or ill will, never employing unnecessary force or violence and never accepting gratuities.
+With no compromise for crime and with relentless prosecution of criminals, I will enforce the law courteously and appropriately without fear or favor, malice or ill intentions.
+I will never employ unnecessary force or violence and never accept gratuities.